CosmicMind/Graph/README.md

 <a name="deque"/>
 ### Deque

 The Deque data structure is a container of objects that are inserted and removed according to the first-in-first-out (FIFO) and last-in-first-out (LIFO) principle.
 Essentially, a Deque is a Stack and Queue combined.
-Below is an example of its usage.
+Below are examples of its usage.

 ```swift
 let dequeA: Deque<Int> = Deque<Int>()